jackmaden/philosophybreak/src/pages/articles/dancing-with-nietzsche/index.md

 ---
-title: "Dancing with Nietzsche's Perspectivism"
+title: "Dancing with Nietzsche"
-description: "19th-century philosopher Friedrich Nietzsche's perspectivism provides a compelling approach to thinking about the world — as well as our place in it."
+description: "19th-century philosopher Friedrich Nietzsche provides a compelling approach to thinking about the world — as well as our place in it."
 image: "./dancing-with-nietzsche.jpg"
 imageAlt: "Nietzsche perspectivism"
 imageSeo: "./nietzsche.jpg"